HC Kometa Brno: Team culture

-Fan base

-The Kometa can be proud of having a large, loyal and optimistic community of supporters.
-But also inventive.
-Inventive.

 Transport and traveling

 Traveling to the opponent's stadium was not easy at all in the early days (in the 1950s).
 Although Czechoslovakia was not a large country, it was still too small for frequent air connections and, in addition, the otherwise dense railway network, damaged by the war, was not maintained.
 The road network was even worse.
 Every trip to the rival's ice was tiring for the team.
 Only a few fans could afford it.
 Only over time, the situation improved and was adjusted by the development of the highway network.

 Kometa Expres: The Club train

 Kometa Expres ready dock for hundreds of fans in front of the main entrance of Winning Group Arena.

 A regular railway connection runs around the home arena.
 It is a traditional railway siding (to the Brno Exhibition Center), regularly connected to the general railway network.
 It was rarely used, but it was an extremely attractive rarity, when the railway line runs through the middle of a regular inner-city street-embankment.
 There was only a short and direct path to realizing the vision of creating a train in the club colors for a very devoted and passionate fan community.
 And so it happened, the entire train with eight to fifteen carriages was rented and the entire area of the rented locomotive was purchased as a parade for the club colors and the entire express was named Kometa Expres.
 First time before Christmas Eve 2017.
 In the seasons when Kometa was also the champion of the Czech Republic, this train was sent out several times with a large expedition of supporters and crossed the Czech state with a completely extraordinary response and strengthened the cohesion of the club community and the club's fans.
 Apparently, even in a broad international context, it was a unique step of the club's identity.